TheArturthur/CoppermindScraper/Cosmere/Spiritual Realm.md

 The Spiritual Realm, including all of the Connections and souls within it, is made up entirely of Investiture, and all of the Investiture which makes it up is part of the body of one of the sixteen Shards.
 Thus, the Spiritual Realm is made up from and one with the Shards.

 ### Space and Time
->“*He thrust his right hand to the other side, touching something vast, something that wasn’t a place—it was all places in one.*”
+>“*He thrust his right hand to the other side, touching something vast, something that wasn’t a place—it was all places in one. *”
-\-Dalinar grabbing the Spiritual Realm to create Honor's Perpendicularity[5]
+\-Dalinar grabbing the Spiritual Realm to create Honor's Perpendicularity[7]

 The Spiritual Realm is not a place.
 The Spiritual Realm is made up entirely of [[Investiture\|Investiture]] in the form of [[Spiritweb\|spiritwebs]] and the [[Connection\|Connections]] between them.
 As such, time and space are "irrelevant" or "compounded into one" in the Spiritual Realm.
 This timelessness means that the Spiritual Realm breaks causality, but in a controlled way. [[Design\|Design]] remarked that time dilation was easier in the Spiritual Realm because time "flows like water into whatever container you provide".